Harunookami/Harunookami/README.md

 ### About me

-<p class="texto">Back-End Developer and QA in training, currently studying Systems Analysis and Development and Computer Science.
+<p class="texto">Full-Stack Developer and QA in training, currently studying Systems Analysis and Development and Computer Science.

 Working as a QA Intern, performing functional tests, bug tracking, and ensuring quality in software projects.
 I have previous experience with Java, Spring Boot, SQL, and MySQL, as well as IT support, network maintenance, and database administration.